minetest-mirrors/easyvend/README.md

 Adds vending and depositing machines which allow to buy and sell items from other players.

+## Requirements
+Runs natively in Minetest Game.

+May also run in other games if they have the `default` mod and locked chest (`default:chest_locked`).

+Locked chests from other mods are not supported, but mods can choose to add support for Easyvend on their own (see developer information below).

 ## How to use
 Help is also included as help entry for Item Documentation [`doc_items`].